THOMASELOVE/500-2021/labs/README.md

 - [Lab 1](https://github.com/THOMASELOVE/500-2021/tree/master/labs/lab1), which introduces the `dig1` data, used in Labs 1, 2, and 5
 - [Lab 2](https://github.com/THOMASELOVE/500-2021/tree/master/labs/lab2), which involves some additional "warm up" analyses of the `dig1` data
-- [Lab 3](https://github.com/THOMASELOVE/500-2021/tree/master/labs/lab3), which introduces the `canc3` data used in Labs 3 and 4, and requires you to accomplish several analyses based on the propensity score
+- [Lab 3](https://github.com/THOMASELOVE/500-2021/tree/master/labs/lab3), which introduces the `canc3` data used in Labs 3 and 4, and involves several analyses based on the propensity score
 - [Lab 4](https://github.com/THOMASELOVE/500-2021/tree/master/labs/lab4), which continues to analyze the `canc3` data, now using propensity weighting strategies
 - [Lab 5](https://github.com/THOMASELOVE/500-2021/tree/master/labs/lab5), which returns to the `dig1` data to complete a propensity score analysis